-Summer vacation is approaching and whatever you have planned really try to get stuck in and make the most of the opportunities that come your way.
+Summer vacation is fast approaching and it’s a great time to gain experience and learn new skills.
 Whether that’s an internship, some travelling or working the summer away in a shop, bar or coffee shop to earn some much needed cash.

 Preparing for work

-It can feel a bit daunting, but with a little preparation you really will get loads out of the experience.
+It can feel a bit daunting, but with a little preparation you really will get loads out of any experience.
 Follow these steps to make your work experience as valuable as possible.

-However, don’t panic if you don’t have anything planned for the summer yet; there’s still time to find some casual vacation work.
+However, don’t panic if you don’t have anything planned for the summer yet; there’s still time to find some casual vacation work and/or work experience.

 If you’re going back home, check the local papers and ask your friends and family to look out for opportunities for you.